-The finished version will the basis for your 3D CAD model.
+The finished version will be the basis of your 3D CAD model.

 4. Build a 3D CAD Model

 Take the dimensions you measured and begin making a 3D model.
-If you’re not proficient in 3D CAD software, there are other options available.
+If you’re not proficient in 3D CAD software, there are other options available to connect with designers.

 5. 3D Print

-Send the file to a firm that can produce a professional 3D printed model for you.
+3D printers produce parts by fusing together materials, often on a layer-by-layer basis, to form a shape based on 3D CAD models.
 Not only can 3D printers build product prototypes suitable for testing, but also these parts can often be manufactured quickly.

 6. Test and Refine Design

 This is a key step to rapid prototype development.
 Test the model and note what aspects work and what needs changing.
-Note: it’s important not to rush, because you don’t want to keep going around the print-test-modify loop.
+Note that it’s important not to rush, because you don’t want to keep going around the print-test-modify loop.

 The degree to which you can test depends on how functional you need the prototype.
 At the very least, typically it’s possible to verify how components look and feel, as well as how they’ll work together.
 Mark up the drawings and either make the 3D CAD updates yourself, or have your designer help update the model for you.